-Last week saw headlines about the destruction and flooding due to Hurricane Harvey in Texas and the monsoons in Mumbai.
+In 2018, news reports featured volcano eruptions in Hawaii and West Coast wildfires.
+The year prior saw headlines about destruction and flooding due to Hurricane Harvey in Texas and the monsoons in Mumbai.
 These events are an important reminder for event planners that disaster can strike anywhere and at any time.
 After they hit, it can be difficult to recover.
+That’s why it’s important to have an emergency plan in place before something happens at your event.
+Here are some ways you can be better prepared before you get onsite.

 Collect emergency contacts and demographic information.